 Beaune – in the heart of the Burgundy wine area, a lovely town famous for its beautiful 15th century hospital, l’Hôtel-Dieu, now a museum.

-Lyon – France’s second biggest city, centre of gastronomy, UNESCO world heritage site, need I say more?
-Don’t be put off by the vast petrol refinery on the southern edge; it really is a fabulous town!
+Lyon – France’s third biggest city, centre of gastronomy, UNESCO world heritage site, need I say more?
+Don’t be put off by the vast petrol refinery on the southern edge; it really is a fabulous place!

 Some last tips for driving to the South of France